muno17/neblinita/README.md

 'fog reverb' - creates a distorted atmosphere

-The two reverbs are mixed with the input signal to create a large, beautifully distorted sound.
+The two reverbs are mixed with the input signal to create a spacious, beautifully distorted atmosphere.

 light reverb
 - delay1 for smoothness
 - delay2 for ambiance and fractals
 - chorus for extra color
-- reverb for ambiance and space
+- reverb for space

 fog reverb
 - distortion for grit
 - dist_delay to make distortion sound longer
 - dirt_delay to have the distorted signal repeat
-- grimeverb to create a distorted atmosphere
+- grimeverb to create a distorted space
 ____________________________

 Challenges